-Entry Description T(ime) Sets the time, in seconds or cycles, that the output frequency will dwell at Frequency and the output voltage to dwell at Volts.
-V(volts) Sets the voltage amplitude, in volts, that will be reached during the surge or sag time duration.
-To V(volts) Sets the output voltage amplitude, in volts, at the end of the transient surge/sag event and after a time specified by T(ime).
+Entry Description T(ime) Sets the time, in seconds or cycles, that the output frequency will dwell at Frequency and the output voltage to dwell at Voltage.
+V(olts) Sets the voltage amplitude, in volts, that will be reached during the surge or sag time duration.
+To V(olts) Sets the output voltage amplitude, in volts, at the end of the transient surge/sag event and after a time specified by T(ime).
 Frequency Sets the frequency, in hertz, that will be reached during the surge or sag time duration.
-To F(frequency) Sets the output frequency, in hertz, at the end of the transient surge/sag event and after a time specified by T(ime).
+To Frequency Sets the output frequency, in hertz, at the end of the transient surge/sag event and after a time specified by T(ime).
 Rep(eat) Sets the number of times the surge/sag transient event will be repeated before execution will proceed to the next event, or exit the transient list.
 The number of times the transient event is generated is equal to the value, REPEAT+1.
 The value should be zero if only one execution of this event in the list is desired.
 Func(tion) Selects the waveform to be used during this section of the transient sequence.
 Each section could use a different waveform from the available library of user-defined waveforms or from the three standard waveforms.
 The output waveform changes upon entry into each section, and remains in effect for the duration of the section.
 The default waveform is always the SINE (sinewave).
 Trig(ger) Causes a trigger pulse to be generated for the selected event when LIST is selected for Trig(ger) Out Source in the SETTINGS menu.

-Delay Sets the time duration, in seconds or cycles, that the voltage amplitude and frequency will stay at the levels, To V(volts) and To F(frequency), before the next transient event is executed, or the transient list is completed.
+Delay Sets the time duration, in seconds or cycles, that the voltage amplitude and frequency will stay at the levels, To V(olts) and To Frequency, before the next transient event is executed, or the transient list is completed.
 Save Completes the transient editing.
 All data fields should be entered before saving.
 The event number is automatically set based on the selection of either BEFORE or AFTER in the VIEW menu, and will be a value between 0 and 99.
 The event number determines the order of execution of the events in a multiple event transient.
-Phase Displays the phases that had been selected in the Settings menu.

-4.5.4.10 DELAY Sub-Menu
+4.6.4.10 DELAY Sub-Menu

 The VOLT/FREQ DELAY menu allows introducing a delay as a transient event.
-Refer to Figure 4-34.
+Refer to Figure 4-37.
 When the transient definition is complete, tap SAVE to store the transient step settings in non-volatile memory and return to the ADD menu.

-Figure 4-34.
+Figure 4-37.
 VIEW Menu, DELAY Sub-Menu